LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 ```csharp
 using RediLib;
 ```

 **3. Get expiration dates**

-The expiration date is a required field for trade options. **RediLib.OPTIONORDER** can be used to get the list of expiration dates for an option.
+The expiration date is a required field for trade options. **RediLib.OPTIONORDER** can also be used to get the list of expiration dates for an option.

 First, the application creates a new instance of **RediLib.OPTIONORDER** and set an option in its **Symbol** property.